afflaic/PAL-parser/README.md

 # PAL-parser
 A small parser for a made up assembly language

-This parser defines the syntax for the made up PAL(pico assembly language) It is written in C++ and is currently being run in Visual Studio Ultimate 2013.
-It will later be modified to run as an exe file.<br />
+This parser defines the syntax for the made up PAL(pico assembly language) It is written in Java.
 <br />
 The PAL is defined as follows:<br />
 <br />